thisdotrob/family-monolith/.rovodev/todo-app/pick-up-ticket.md

 When you are happy with the changes, commit them to the current branch which has already been checked out specifically for the changes in this ticket to be made on it.

-The commit title should be the same as the title of the ticket I give you.
+The commit title should be the same as the title of the ticket I give you, preceded by the project title (todo-app).
 The commit message should include a summary of the changes you have made to the code.

 Make sure the commit is formatted correctly with no literal `\n` characters.